 Key point: As a clinician, you should certainly be looking to investigate and quantify all of these factors.
 But the most important part of your examination is your history.
 Talk to the patient.
 Listen to what they are telling you.
 I find these questions very helpful:

-Do you have any trouble pouring yourself a glass of water?
-This is a common low contrast task, being able to see the level of a clear liquid in a glass, or while pouring a kettle into a mug.
+- Do you have any trouble pouring yourself a glass of water?
+This is a common low contrast task.
+Seeing the level of a clear liquid in a glass, or while pouring a kettle into a mug.
+Patients will often overflow the glass, or have to put their finger in to judge the level (which really isn’t great with hot liquids!)

-Do you find things easier to see if you take them over to a sunny window?
+- Do you find things easier to see if you take them over to a sunny window?
 Good for picking up a luminance deficit.
 Even though we all do this sometimes, patients will a luminance deficit will often give a much stronger positive response.
+I used to think that it must be due to the pupil getting smaller, so the depth of field was better.
+I mean, that works for me, when I’ve forgotten my reading glasses.
+But these are patients who are already wearing their reading specs, so the page was already in focus — increased depth of field isn’t going to bring them any extra benefit.
+The benefit is simply because their eyes function better with more light.

-Do you have trouble finding things in your pantry, or in crowded cupboards?
+- Do you have trouble finding things in your pantry, or in cupboards and drawers?
 They’re usually dim, so again a good question for picking up a luminance deficit.

-Do you have trouble reading?
-You generally don’t need to ask this, it’s one of the most frequent presenting complaints.
-Be aware that a negative answer doesn’t necessarily mean there is no issue — not everyone is much of a reader anyway, and if your patient is illiterate they might not even notice it as a problem.
+- Do you have trouble reading?
+You generally don’t need to ask this, since it’s one of the most frequent presenting complaints.
+But be aware that a negative answer doesn’t necessarily mean there is no issue — not everyone is much of a reader anyway, so they might not even notice it as a problem.
 And some people have a very adaptable personality type where if they run into problems with reading they just switch straight on to doing something else instead, so they might deny having any reading ‘problem’.

 What would be a better measure?
-I’m not sure.
+There’s no perfect answer.
 Low contrast vision is certainly better, but has its own limitations.
-I doubt there is any one traditional clinical measure of vision that correlates really well with pathologically-impaired visual function.
-So perhaps that’s the answer, using repeated application of validated questionnaires that measure practical vision impairment.
+There isn’t any one traditional clinical measure of vision that correlates really well with pathologically-impaired visual function.